Yumi-Lab/yumi-wiki/docs/SmartPI/Sensors&Modules/SmartPi_MPU-6050.md

 }
 ```

-## Compile and Run the Program
+### Compile and Run the Program

-1. Open a text editor, such as nano, to create the C file:
+1. Open a text editor to create the C file:

 ```bash
 nano test_mpu6050.c
 ```

-2. Paste the C program into the file and save it.

-3. Compile the C program using gcc:
+2. Save the C program, then compile it using gcc:

 ```bash
 gcc -o test_mpu6050 test_mpu6050.c -li2c
 ```

-4. Run the program:
+3. Run the program:

 ```bash
 ./test_mpu6050
 ```

 You should see the temperature and accelerometer data printed to the terminal.

-#### 8. Troubleshooting

-## Troubleshooting
+## 4. Troubleshooting

 ### Common Issues: